Build adaptive apps with Jetpack Compose

 Congratulations, you've successfully made your app adaptable for all kinds of device states and sizes.
 Go ahead and play around with running the app in foldables, tablets, or other mobile devices.

 You learned how to check a device's size and fold state, and update your app's UI, navigation, and other functions accordingly.
-You also learned how adding adaptability also provides enhancements in reachability and the user experience.
+You also learned how adaptability improves reachability and enhances the user experience.

 What's next?